nmorgan8/ArtisticFaces/README.md

 # ArtisticFaces

 ## Overview

 This repo contains code for a machine learning based platform for transfering historical art styles like impressionism and realism into a user's uploaded/captured images in real-time using two different appraaches:

 - Training and fine-tuning a Cyclical Generative Adversarial Network (CycleGAN) on ImageNet and Wikiart dataset
 - Utilizing layers in VGG - 16 to capture style loss and information for style transference

 ## Project Structure:

 - src: contains run.py file to launch gradio interface and interact with our application
 - scripts: contains CycleGAN and VGG-16 related code and dependencies
 - notebooks: contains .ipnyb notebooks for debugging and demo purposes
 - training: training script for CycleGAN

-## Running our Gradio interface
+- data: contains compressed files to image data used to train

+## Getting Started

+To get a local copy up and running, please follow these simple steps.

+### Prerequisites

+Here is what you need to run ArtisiticFaces.

+- Python3
+- pip
+- Conda (use GPU on machine)

+### Setup

 1. git clone this repo

 ```
 git clone https://github.com/nmorgan8/ArtisticFaces.git
 ```

 2. cd into directory

 ```
 cd ArtisticFaces
 ```

 3. Install project requirements and set module dependencies

 ```
 pip install -r requirements.txt
 python setup.py install
 ```

 4. Install tensorflow_examples

 ```
 cd ..
 git clone https://github.com/tensorflow/examples.git
 ```

-5. Launch gradio app interface to interact with our models
+### Launch Gradio

 ```
-python src/run.py
+python3 src/run.py
 ```

 ## Team Members

 - Nick Morgan
 - Claudia Gusti

 ## Technologies

 - CycleGANs, VGG-Net
 - Tensorflow, Keras, matplotlib, Gradio